0xProject/protocol/docs/advanced/erc20_transformations.rst

         bytes data;
     }

 The transaction will revert if a transformation fails; the `inputTokenAmount` cannot be transferred from the sender; or the ``minOutputTokenAmount`` is not transferred to the sender.
-A single `TransformedERC20 <../basics/events.html#transformederc20>`_ event is be emitted upon successful execution of all transformations.
+A single `TransformedERC20 <../basics/events.html#transformederc20>`_ event is emitted upon successful execution of all transformations.

 Liquidity Aggregation
 ---------------------